my LocalPlanting

 Growing Shallot in Washington: Complete Guide

 Shallot (Allium cepa var. aggregatum) is a warm-season crop that needs a head start indoors before Washington's last frost.
-Most Washington gardeners begin seeds indoors around Friday, December 26, 2025 and move transplants outside around Friday, March 6, 2026, after the risk of frost has passed.
+Depending on your zone, Washington gardeners start seeds indoors between September 25, 2026 (Zone 5b) and December 10, 2026 (Zone 9b), then move transplants outside once their zone's last frost has passed — the zone table above has your exact dates.

 Because Washington stretches across 9 USDA hardiness zones (5b, 6a, 6b, 7a, 7b, 8a, 8b, 9a, 9b), planting windows can shift by as much as six to eight weeks from one end of the state to the other.
 Gardeners in the warmer southern zones can start earlier, while those in cooler northern zones should wait until the zone table above shows their last frost has passed.